 By 1852, as fate would have it, the younger cousin of Nicéphore Niépce, Abel Niépce de Saint-Victor (1805–1870), an accomplished scientist himself, made significant advancements in solving the problem of image reproducibility by returning to the elder Niépce’s principles of heliography on steel.
 Like his older cousin Nicéphore—and Daguerre, for that matter—Niépce de Saint-Victor collaborated with Auguste-François Lemaître (raising the question of whether Lemaître’s continuous role in the written history of the invention of photography and photomechanical reproduction is underrepresented).
-Lemaître contributed the application of an aquatint ground, a traditional etching technique, which enabled the etched steel plate to retain ink in large areas of tone—a challenge that had plagued inventors, including Fox Talbot, for years.
+Lemaître contributed the application of an aquatint ground, a traditional etching technique, which enabled the etched steel plate to retain ink in large areas of tone—a challenge that had plagued inventors, including William Henry Fox Talbot.

 We have seen that proof; its equality and exactness is incredible.
 When we think of the immense service this application of photography to engraving is about to render we are seized with admiration and enthusiasm.

 The first photogravures produced by Niépce de Saint-Victor’s process were included in the French Academy of Sciences’ 1853 scientific volume examining the rare animals in the collection of the Museum of Natural History.
-Photographie zoologique ou représentation des animaux rares des collections du Muséum d’Histoire Naturelle by Louis Rousseau and Achille Deveria was first issued with salted paper prints from calotype negatives by the Bisson brothers; however, the Academy switched to the new ink-based photogravure process because of its permeance and “to give a new application to photography to make available to all the reproductions obtained by this marvelous process, reproductions so faithful that a magnifying glass alone will render perfectly all those qualities which escape the naked eye.”
-The volume is thus the first substantial publication illustrated with (reportedly) unretouched photogravures, as well as the first scientific book in France to contain photographs.
-(Jeff Rosen, Art Journal, 1987, vol. 46, no. 4)
+Photographie zoologique ou représentation des animaux rares des collections du Muséum d’Histoire Naturelle by Louis Rousseau and Achille Deveria was first issued with salted paper prints from calotype negatives by the Bisson brothers; however, the Academy switched to the new ink-based photogravure process because of its permanence and “to give a new application to photography to make available to all the reproductions obtained by this marvelous process, reproductions so faithful that a magnifying glass alone will render perfectly all those qualities which escape the naked eye.”
+The volume is thus the first substantial publication illustrated with (reportedly) unretouched photogravures, as well as the first scientific book in France to contain photographs (Jeff Rosen, Art Journal, 1987, vol. 46, no. 4).

 We are grateful to have this object in our permanent collection, for no other piece ties together the history and future of ink-based photography as significantly as this beautiful and rare print.